Breiðamerkurjökull: History

 The first settlers arrived in Iceland around 900 AD when the edge of the glacier tongue of Breiðamerkurjökull glacier was about 20 km further north of the present location.
 During the Little Ice Age between 1600 and 1900 AD, with cooler temperatures prevailing in these latitudes, the glacier advanced to about 1 km from the coast at Jokulsa River.
-Since 1890, it has been retreating, retreating a total of 5.6 km during the 20th century.
+Historically the eastern part of the Fellsjökull glacier was assigned to an area now assigned to the Breiðamerkurjökull outlet glacier.
+Since 1890, Breiðamerkurjökull has been retreating, to a total of 5.6 km during the 20th century.
 With temperatures rising between 1920 and 1965, changes started occurring in the Breiðamerkurjökull glacier tongue.
 In 1933 or 1934 a proglacial lake or lagoon formed in the depression left where the retreating glacier had been.
 Since then, the lake, which is named Jökulsárlón, has grown larger as the glacier continues its retreat.
 In 1975, Jökulsárlón had an area of about 8 km2; by 1998 its area was almost 15 km2; and by 2004 it had grown to 17.5 km2.
 By 2010 the lake was about 200 m deep where the glacier snout was previously.
 Glacial moraines are exposed on both sides of the water.
 The tongue of the glacier floats in the lake and is calving into the water, producing floating icebergs of varying size.

+Ice streams

+There are three named ice streams, originating in the ice dome and separated partially by nunataks and these are from the south Esjufjallajökull, Mávabyggðajökull and the largest Norðlingalæðarjökull.
+Norðlingalæðarjökull has at its northern border a large nunatak named Vesturbjörg currently separated by a mid ice cap lake called Esjufjallalón from an adjacent to the east nunatak named Skálabjörg.